hp9000/Ra-on-ESP32/README.md

 # Ra Radiosonde Receiver - Firmware for the Heltec V3 Board

-This is a ported firmware for a Ra Radiosonde Receiver running on ESP32 HW (like TTGO Board or Heltec LoRa32 V3).
+This is a ported firmware for a Ra Radiosonde Receiver running on the **Heltec LoRa32 V3** board.
-As the named boards have a less capable RX chip, fewer sonde types than the original Ra HW can be decoded.

 For a project overview see [Ra Hardware](https://github.com/einergehtnochrein/ra-hardware)